 Bedouins into Bourgeois: Remaking Citizens for Globalization.
 2017.
 New York: Cambridge University Press.

-Reviewed by Madawi Al-Rasheed on the Middle East Centre Blog at the London School of Economics (LSE), and also in outlets such as the International Journal of Middle East Studies and Mediterranean Politics.
+Reviewed by Madawi Al-Rasheed on the Middle East Centre Blog at the London School of Economics (LSE), and also in outlets such as the International Journal of Middle East Studies, Journal of Arabian Studies, and Mediterranean Politics.

 Articles (Peer Reviewed)